What are NPW Regional Advisory Committees?

 In applying for membership of a Regional Advisory Committee, applicants should be prepared to make a commitment to attend meetings regularly, and to participate in other Regional Advisory Committee activities.

-Regional Advisory Committee membership is honorary.
+Regional Advisory Committee membership is voluntary.
 No sitting fees are paid, but any out-of-pocket expenses incurred in attending meetings or conducting advisory committee business will be reimbursed by NPWS.
 Refer to the local region for more information.

 Why join a Regional Advisory Committee?